songlinjian/Report-algo-roll-lab-test/Report-AlgoRoll-Lab.md

 Case 1 is designed to test against this specification in which the new algorithm (new ECDSA KSK) is re-published without corresponding RRSIG.
 Firstly we use dnssec-signzone without -P option, and the post sign verification tests failed.
 With -P option, a signed zone was generated and published.

-On the resolver side, it is seems that resolver have no sense of that specification at all (requirement ).
+On the resolver side, it is seems that resolver have no sense of that specification at all (requirement).
 The introduction of pre-published ECDSA KSK transitioned the state of resolver from Start to AddPend and start the Add Hold-Down Time ([RFC5011 State table](https://tools.ietf.org/html/rfc5011#section-4)).
 And the state transitioned to Valid state after the timer expired.
 In addition no validation failure was reported during the Algorithm rollover in case 1.

 It is known that Double-DS has the benefit of generating smaller size of DNS response.
-In the context of RFC5011, it avoids the exchange with parent as well which is viewed as the major drawback of Double-DS approach.
+In the context of RFC5011, it requires no exchange with parent in root level.
+Exchanging with parent is viewed as the major drawback of Double-DS approach.
 So the question comes: is it worth of a second thought on Double-DS for algorithm rollover in future ?
 Any risk ?

 ### Difference behaviors between BIND and Unbound NO.1 (To be confirmed)

-It was reported in our [first algorithm rollover test](https://yeti-dns.org/yeti/blog/2019/04/02/call-for-participation-algorithm-roll.html) that BIND and Unbound response differently when validation failures on DNSSKEY record.
+It was reported in our [first algorithm rollover test](https://yeti-dns.org/yeti/blog/2019/04/02/call-for-participation-algorithm-roll.html) that BIND and Unbound responsed differently when they had validation failures.

-In the first test, an accidental misconfiguration of ZSK’s inactive time which results no active signing key in the middle of the rollover and causes validation failure.
-We recovered it with a new ZSK but it still had impact on resolver.
-As a response to this failure, it was observed BIND resolver restarts the Add Hold-Down Timer of new key/algorithm for another 30 days when new valid signing key is available.
+In the first test, an misconfiguration of old RSA KSK with an earlier inactive time which results no active signing key in the middle of the rollover and causes validation failure.
+We reset the old RSA KSK to be active but it still had impact on resolvers.
+As a response to this failure, it was observed BIND resolver restarts the Add Hold-Down Timer of the new key/algorithm for another 30 days when the old RSA KSK became active.

-In the contrast, Unbound continued the timer and trusted the KSK/Algorithm after the timer expired.
+In the contrast, Unbound's timer did not stoped and trusted the KSK/Algorithm after the timer expired.
 It is inferred that BIND treats the failure as KeyRem event, but UNBOUND treat it as a non-rfc5011 event like network failure. <!-- UNBOUND stops the timer and continues it after failure resolved. -->

 ### Difference behaviors between BIND and Unbound NO.2